Cornell-Food-Safety-AI-Repository/Predicting-Listeria-spp.-presence-in-soil-samples/README.md

 This project utilizes machine learning algorithms to analyze and predict Listeria contamination in food environments.
 Aimed at food safety researchers and public health officials, it provides a comprehensive toolkit for understanding patterns of Listeria outbreaks and formulating preventive measures.
 ## Features
-- Dynamic Model Selection: Choose from multiple algorithms including Logistic Regression, Neural Networks, Decision Trees, SVM, KNN, and Gradient Boosting.
+- **Dynamic Model Selection**: Choose from multiple algorithms including Logistic Regression, Neural Networks, Decision Trees, SVM, KNN, and Gradient Boosting.
-- Customizable Parameters: Fine-tune model parameters such as regularization strength, number of epochs, and learning rate via command-line arguments.
+- **Customizable Parameters**: Fine-tune model parameters such as regularization strength, number of epochs, and learning rate via command-line arguments.
-- Comprehensive Evaluation: Outputs key performance metrics including accuracy, precision, recall, F1 score, and confusion matrix.
+- **Comprehensive Evaluation**: Outputs key performance metrics including accuracy, precision, recall, F1 score, and confusion matrix.
-- Data Standardization: Automatically standardizes features to improve model performance.
+- **Data Standardization**: Automatically standardizes features to improve model performance.
-- Command Line Interface: Execute the script and specify parameters directly from the command line for flexible model training and evaluation.
+- **Command Line Interface**: Execute the script and specify parameters directly from the command line for flexible model training and evaluation.
 ## Installation

 To get started with this project, follow these steps: